TBrannan/spoti-fun/README.md

 You will need to create a `.env` file and add your variables there.
 I created a .env-template as an example.
-Anywhere in the code where you see `env.proccess.REACT_APP_*` it will need to be in the .env file.
+Anywhere in the code where you see `env.proccess.REACT_APP_*` it will need to be in the .env file. <br>
-You may need to change localhost to your ipv4 address
+You may need to change localhost to your ipv4 address or whatever IP you hosted FAST API

 ### `npm run build`